vandosant/notetaking/complete-intro-to-react.md

   - single data store

 - redux
-  - "flux for multiple stores"
+  - "flux middleware for multiple stores"
   - can hit critical mass at ~10 stores
   - instead of a whole new store, you add a new property to a store
   - emit an action